 Graduate Engineering Risk and Emergency Management Certificate

-Risk analysis and management are essential evaluation and planning tools for any organization with exposure to organizational, employee safety, technical and natural hazards.
+Risk analysis and management are essential evaluation and planning tools for any organization with exposure to organizational, employee safety, technical, and natural hazards.
 Analyzing existing data and developing anticipator assessments enables the private and public entity to save time, money, and the health and safety of employees and population by identifying hazard exposures such that each can be managed relative to the degree of risk that it represents.
 This graduate certificate enables the engineer, business leader, and civic planner to take the lead in managing and mitigating these types of risk exposures through hazard identification, qualification and quantification, scenario development, preparations, as well as understanding the fundamentals of Emergency Response Planning at the city, state and federal levels.
 For this, the four courses required to earn the graduate certificate range from qualitative assessment of system exposure to hazards, to the quantitative analytic methods, and into the policy level decisions required to mitigate environmental hazards and emergency response planning.

 Study Method: Online and optional evening in-class sessions